This information paper provides details of the licensing arrangements applicable to the outpost licence type.

 Licensees may authorise, by written instrument, other persons to operate radiocommunications devices under the apparatus licences.
 These are known as third party authorisations.

 There are a number of limitations on third party authorisations.
-The Radiocommunications (Limitation of Authorisation of Third Party Users) Determination 2000 specifies these limitations.
+The Radiocommunications (Limitation of Authorisation of Third Party Users and Transfer of Apparatus Licences) Determination 2015 specifies these limitations.

 A person authorised to use a radiocommunications device under a third party authorisation is subject to all of the conditions applicable to that device under the licence.